speeduino/wiki.js/boards/Dropbear.md

 title: Dropbear
 description:
 published: true
-date: 2022-04-19T00:22:10.018Z
+date: 2023-10-11T03:49:30.118Z
 tags:
-editor: undefined
+editor: markdown
 dateCreated: 2020-12-24T00:42:27.964Z
 ---

 # Dropbear ECU
-The Dropbear is an 8 fuel + 8 ignition ECU that is currently in testing prior to a full production release.
-It is powered by the high speed Teensy 3.5 board and is designed to be a complete unit out of the box.
+The Dropbear is an 8 fuel + 8 ignition ECU powered by the high speed Teensy 3.5 board and is designed to be a complete unit out of the box.
+This is the most complete and fully featured Speeduino ECU and requires no user assembly.

 ## Features